Mjrovai/OpenCV-Face-Recognition/README.md

 # OpenCV-Face-Recognition
-Real-time face recognition project with OpenCV and Python change the flip option as it's added according to the need Great code to start
+Real-time face recognition project with OpenCV and Python, change the flip option as it's added according to the need, Great code to start
 <br><br>
 Links for complete Tutorial: